Friday, April 7th, 2023, 0650-1930

 We dropped our packs at the start of the side trail, hiding them behind a rock, under a ledge.
 I was a bit worried a critter might find them, so I made sure to take my snacks out of the pockets and leave them unzipped.
 We missed the turn for a pour-off bypass, so ended up walking even more distance.
 But the arch was well worth the extra effort.
 Carved from an enormous fin, the arch presented a slightly different look from every angle.
 It was a very powerful figure, emanating its own energy.
 I wondered if it could be a sort of time portal, like in Outlander.
 If only one could climb up there.
 I guess it is a time portal to an extent, demonstrating the slow effects of ice, wind and water over the millennia, carving a masterpiece.
 It quickly became my favorite arch.

 We hit a jeep road leading out of the park mid afternoon and followed it for about 11 miles.
 This was an alternate we decided take to make up some lost time due to the Druid arch side trip.
-The main route was up Butler wash… we’ve seen a lot of washes so figured we wouldn’t be missing out on much.
-The jeep road was pretty cruisey and we got to learn what a graben is (according to Jamal Green): This interesting geology is common to the region and consists of a depressed block of the crust bordered by parallel faults.
+The main route was up Butler wash… we’d seen a lot of washes already, so figured we wouldn’t be missing out on much.
+The jeep road was pretty cruisey and I got to learn what a graben is (according to Jamal Green): This interesting geology is common to the region and consists of a depressed block of the crust bordered by parallel faults.